FESOM/fesom2/docs/getting_started/getting_started.rst

     git clone https://github.com/FESOM/fesom2.git

 The repository contains model code and two additional libraries: `Metis` (domain partitioner) and `Parms` (solver), necessary to run FESOM2.
 To build FESOM2 executable one have to compile Parms library and the code of the model (`src` folder).
 In order to build executable that is used for model domain partitioning (distribution of the model mesh between CPUs) one have to compile `Metis` library and also some code located in the src directory (see :ref:`partitioning`).
 Building of the model executable and the partitioner is usually done automatically with the use of CMake.
-If you going to build the code not on one of the supported platforms (ollie, DKRZ, HLRN, and HAZELHEN, general Ubuntu), you might need to do some (usually small) modifications described in `Adding new platform for compilation`_ section.
+If you going to build the code not on one of the supported platforms (ollie, DKRZ, HLRN, HAZELHEN, and BSC, general Ubuntu), you might need to do some (usually small) modifications described in `Adding new platform for compilation`_ section.

 Change to the `fesom2` folder and execute: